With your support, we can provide assistance to the local nonprofits caring for the communities most impacted by these floods.

-During the last month, torrential rain caused severe flooding in India, China, and Japan.
-In all three countries, this caused mass displacement, economic damage, and loss of life.
+During the last month, torrential rain caused severe flooding in Bangladesh, India, China, and Japan.
+In all four countries, this caused mass displacement, economic damage, and loss of life.
 Relief efforts are complicated by the ongoing COVID-19 pandemic.
 With your support, we can provide assistance to the local nonprofits caring for the communities most impacted by these floods.

 In China, torrential rain has been battering 27 major provinces for weeks.
 The disaster has so far caused 141 casualties and displaced nearly 40 million residents.
 Major rivers such as the Huai River and Yangtze River remain at high risk for flooding, jeopardizing the livelihoods of tens of millions of residents.